wepsim/wepsim/README.md

 ### WepSIM and its 'state management'

 + The values of every visible hardware element is the state in a clock cycle.
-WepSIM has also a 'state management' dialog where users can see the current state, and check the differences between two states:
+WepSIM has also a 'state management' dialog where users can see the current state, and check the differences between two states.
-   + From the execution toolbar, clicking over the 'state' button to show the state manager:
++ From the execution toolbar, please click over the 'state' button to show the state manager dialog:
      ![screen:configuration](https://raw.githubusercontent.com/acaldero/wepsim/master/help/welcome/states_usage.gif)

 ## Getting Started: Command Line

+### Run

 + From the command line it is possible to 'run' the 'asm-ep_s1_e1.txt' assembly for the 'ep' architecture with the 'mc-ep_base.txt' microcode, and print the final state: